data-apis/scipy-2023-presentation/paper.rst

 ..        # Perform computation
 ..        return xp.sin(y) * x

-In order to interact with array objects, one uses "indexing" to access sub- arrays and individual elements, "operators" to perform logical and arithmetic operations (e.g., :math:`+`, :math:`-`, :math:`\times`, :math:`\div`, and :math:`@`), and array-aware functions (e.g., for linear algebra, statistical reductions, and element-wise computation of transcendental functions).
+To interact with array objects, one uses "indexing" to access sub-arrays and individual elements, "operators" to perform logical and arithmetic operations (e.g., :math:`+`, :math:`-`, :math:`\times`, :math:`\div`, and :math:`@`, and array-aware functions (e.g., for linear algebra, statistical reductions, and element-wise computation).
 Array indexing semantics extend built-in Python sequence `__getitem__()` indexing semantics to support element access across multiple dimensions (Fig. 1b).
-Indexing an array using a boolean array (also known as "masking") is an optional standardized extension; however, masking is not generally portable, as the result of a mask operation is data-dependent and, thus, difficult for array libraries relying on static analysis for graph-based optimization.
+Indexing an array using a boolean array (also known as "masking") is an optional standardized extension; however, masking is not generally portable, as the result of a mask operation is data-dependent and, thus, difficult for array libraries relying on static analysis for graph- based optimization.

 Array Interaction